Mass incidents in China: 2007 PX chemical plant protest

 In November 2006 the construction of a para-xylene (PX) chemical plant was announced in the Haicang District, near the city of Xiamen.
 This was met with much public concern owing to the environmental effects that would result from the PX plant.
 Many activists began to take to social media to air their concerns, causing the issue to gain a mass following.
 This led to a walking protest in June 2007, in which approximately 10,000 citizens participated.
 Throughout the protest military and local police were present, yet all actions stayed non-violent.
 These actions caused the plans for the PX plant to undergo review and lead to its eventual relocation inland in 2008.

 2008 Weng'an riot

-On the 28th of June 2008, a protest in the Weng'an county in Guizhou emerged over government mishandling surrounding the alleged rape and murder of a young girl.
+On 28 June 2008, a protest in the Weng'an county in Guizhou emerged over government mishandling surrounding the alleged rape and murder of a young girl.
 The protest transformed into violent demonstrations, involving the vandalism of public security buildings and attacks on police officers, after the attempt of 1,500 riot police to pacify protesters.
 The demonstrations involved over 30,000 people, many of which had who had not been involved in the original issue, suggesting the long-standing anger held by the population because of the exploitation of the area for its mineral wealth at the expense of the residents.
 The mass incident resulted in the destruction of over 100 government offices and more than 10 police vehicles.

 2019–2020 Hong Kong protests

-A recent example of mass incidents are the protests which occurred in Hong Kong during 2019 and 2020.
-The protests began in June 2019, opposing the plans to permit extradition to mainland China.
-The protests were because of fear that it would undermine Hong Kong's judicial independence and endanger activists.
-As the protests continued the conflicts between the civilians and police became more violent, as stated in the BBC's article "protestors fought the officers with poles, petrol bombs and other projectiles."

-Although it caused the Hong Kong government to postpone the plan, the protests were ultimately unsuccessful.
+Beginning in June 2019, protests emerged in Hong Kong in response to a proposed extradition bill.